 Click on the “Add Your Podcast” link on the side bar.

-Add the RSS feed for your podcast that is already on Spotify.
+Add the RSS feed for your podcast that is already on their platform.

 Verify that you own the podcast.
-Spotify will send a verification code to the email address in the RSS feed so check that email for your code.
+They will send a verification code to the email address in the RSS feed so check that email for your code.

 Type in the verification code.